At what age should my child start swim lessons?

 How many levels should I complete?
 Will I be “drown-proof”?

-- We recommend all 6 levels of the American Red Cross programs or equivalent.
+We recommend all 4 levels of the American Red Cross programs or equivalent.
 The skills provided at each level give students the power to have fun, get fit, and be safe in aquatic situations.
-There is no such thing as “drown-proof” unless you grow gills.
+There is no such thing as “drown-proof."
 Swimming lessons give people the tools they need to reduce their chance of water mishaps.